 Greensboro Workers Compensation Lawyer

-Do I qualify for North Carolina Workers Compensation Benefits?
+Do I qualify for North Carolina Workers' Compensation Benefits?

-Under NC Workers Compensation Law, injured workers can receive medical compensation and wage loss benefits for non-fatal injuries and death benefits for fatal injuries.
 “Injury by accident” and “Occupational Disease” are both covered.
-As examples, Silicosis is an “occupational disease” while a fall at work in which you break your leg could be considered as an “injury by accident.”
+As examples, Silicosis is an “occupational disease,” while a fall at work in which you break your leg could be considered an “injury by accident.”

-Which employers must carry workers compensation insurance in North Carolina?
+Which employers must carry workers' compensation insurance in North Carolina?

 The Employment Relationship

-First, you must be an employee who sustained work related injuries.
-Independent contractors are not covered, but simply being classified by your employer as an “independent contractor” does not mean that you are one.
-Control is the ultimate test when it comes to determining if you are an employee.
+Independent contractors are not covered; however, being classified by your employer as an “independent contractor” does not necessarily mean that you are one.

-Depending on the circumstances of your Greensboro worker’s compensation injury, you may also have a NC Personal Injury claim.
 If you have sustained a work injury that is going to result in you being out of work for a year or more, you may also have a Social Security Disability claim.
-Our firm handles Workers Compensation, Personal Injury and Disability cases for our clients.

-Notice is Required in NC Workers Compensation Claims
+Notice is Required in NC Workers' Compensation Claims

-The North Carolina Industrial Commission (NCIC) governs work injury claims in NC.
-After being hurt on the job, giving your employer notice about your workplace injury AND filing a claim (Form 18) with the NCIC, generally two things can happen: 1) Your workers’ compensation claim is either accepted by your employer’s workers compensation insurance company; or 2) your claim is denied.
+After being hurt on the job, giving your employer notice about your workplace injury AND filing a claim (Form 18) with the NCIC, generally two things can happen: 1) Your workers’ compensation claim is either accepted by your employer’s workers' compensation insurance company, or 2) your claim is denied.

 Accepted NC Workers’ Compensation Claims

-If your WC claim is accepted, the insurance company has agreed that you do have a workplace injury that they will pay for, but what is covered and who do you turn to if the insurance company won’t pay for something?
+However, what is covered, and who do you turn to if the insurance company won’t pay for something?

 3. Permanent partial disability compensation – Permanent partial disability benefits (PPD) are assigned to workers who sustain a permanent injury and cannot return to the same work because of the injury.
-An injured worker who gets PPD is assigned a disability rating by a doctor which is a percentage of injury to that body part.
+An injured worker who gets PPD is assigned a disability rating by a doctor, which is a percentage of injury to that body part.
 The amount of compensation for the loss of use of a body part is defined by statute.

 In addition, your family may be eligible for death benefits, as well as funeral and burial expenses (See 97-38).